juliemoynat/contact-form-7/README-a11y-fixes.md

 ## How to update this fork from the original Contact Form 7 GitHub repository

-This fork is a fork from Tanaguru's one in order to keep historical changes but it must be up to date from the original Contact Form 7 repository and not from the Tanaguru's fork.
+This fork is a fork from Tanaguru’s one in order to keep historical changes but it must be up to date from the original Contact Form 7 repository and not from the Tanaguru’s fork.

 Follow these instructions to update this fork from the official Contact Form 7:

 1. Check that the `master` branch is up to date on your computer;
 1. Check that the `master` branch is up to date from the original forked repository.
 Github is telling you this information in the interface.
-If it's not up to date, [rebase it](https://stackoverflow.com/a/7244456):
+If it’s not up to date, [rebase it](https://stackoverflow.com/a/7244456):
 	```
-	# Make sure that you're on your master branch:
+	# Make sure that you’re on your master branch:

 	git checkout master